 A unique route for Whitesides because it takes a plethora of gear.
 Unlike most of the face routes at Whitesides, BPitS is a crack/corner feature.
 This route stays dry due to the large roof cap.
 It also faces west, so it is great on summer mornings.
 The very large white left-facing corner is easy to spot from the approach.
-The crux hardware probably needs some updating, but will most likely hold a fall.

 From the approach trail, head near the base of the corner and rack up in the woods.
 Once racked up, make a step across a gully to get to a ledge at the base of the route.
 The start is a chimney that turns into a right facing corner.
 Climb up the chimney and corner, then make a tricky move left to get to the ledge at the base of the main left facing corner.
 Climb up using face holds and the corner with plenty of gear options.
 Continue until you reach a single bolt with a fixed nut and webbing anchor.
 Belay or rappel here or continue on.